pairing4good/tdd-next-amplify-gen2-tutorial/README.md

 - Green
 - Commit

-Demonstrate this new ability to delete notes to the customer.
+Demonstrate this new ability to add a note image to the customer.
 If they accept this story then move it to `Done`.
 If they request any changes, leave it `In Progress` and keep working on it.
 Once they accept the story, move it to `Done` and move the next highest story from the `Todo` column to the `In Progress` column.

 [<kbd> Previous Step </kbd>](https://github.com/pairing4good/tdd-next-amplify-gen2-tutorial/tree/015-step)&ensp;&ensp;&ensp;&ensp;[<kbd> Next Step </kbd>](https://github.com/pairing4good/tdd-next-amplify-gen2-tutorial/tree/017-step)